-21C.
-In a proceeding under this regulation, a certificate of an inspector within the meaning of the Trade Measurement Act 1990, stating that a weighing device was tested on a stated date, is (within 1 year after that date) evidence that the mass indicated by the weighing device is accurate to the extent stated in the certificate.
+- 21C.(1) In a proceeding under this regulation, a certificate of a servicing licensee or trade measurement inspector, stating that a weighing device was tested on a stated date, is (within 1 year after that date) evidence that the mass indicated by the weighing device is accurate to the extent stated in the certificate. - (2) In this section- - "servicing licensee" means a licensee under a servicing licence granted under the Trade Measurement Act 1990. - "trade measurement inspector" means an inspector under the Trade Measurement Act 1990.